ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

 ### Create VM section
 {:#create_vm}

 A vApp consists of one or more virtual machines that communicate over a network and use resources and services in a deployed environment.
 A vApp can contain multiple virtual machines.
 This section creates a vApp and adds a virtual machine to it.
-The virtual machine is configured with 8 GB of RAM, 2 vCPUs and based on a a CentOS template from the Public catalog.
+The virtual machine is configured with 8 GB of RAM, 2 vCPUs, and based on a CentOS template from the Public catalog.

    ```hcl
     resource "vcd_vapp" "vmware_tutorial_vapp" {